Mahesh-Abeykoon/mahesh-abeykoon/README.md

 <h1 align="center">Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40"></h1>

-I am a Software Developer from Sri Lanka, currently working as an intern and contributing to both frontend and backend development for building web applications.
+I am an undergraduate, currently working as an intern and contributing to both frontend and backend development for building web applications.
 I am also exploring technical content writing as a means of expanding my skills and knowledge.

 - 📫 How to reach me: &nbsp;
 <a href="https://www.linkedin.com/in/mahesh-abeykoon/"><img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"></a>